 Induced pluripotent stem cells are adult stem cells that have been reprogrammed to an embryonic-like state and then instructed to develop into different types of cells.

 “Adult stem cells are very versatile cells.
-They can be instructed to develop into many different types of cells for treating a range of health conditions,” said Dr. Joel Singer, a New York stem cell physician.
+They can be instructed to develop into many different types of cells for treating a range of health conditions,” said Dr. Joel Singer, a New York physician.

 Once the iPSCs developed into the neural cells, the MIT researchers edited the cells using CRISPR/Cas9 gene editing and converted cells with the APOE3 variants to become APOE4 variants.